 The great recession and financial crisis thought us several lessons about portfolio design and volatility in income-producing portfolios.
 We have also learned that correlations change.
 In 2008, multiple asset categories experienced losses.
-One thing I often hear people on the path to FIRE say is if their portfolio loses value they will just “go back to work”.
+One thing I often hear people on the path to FIRE say is if their portfolio loses value, they will “go back to work.”

-The issue remains that, over the course of 15 to 25 years, we do not know what health insurance programs will look like.
-Historically, health care costs increase at a greater than average rate versus the rate of inflation.
+The issue remains that, over 15 to 25 years, we do not know what health insurance programs will look like.
+Historically, health care costs increase at a higher than average rate versus the rate of inflation.
 It would be prudent to plan accordingly.

 Rental properties are not without risk; landlords can and often get sued.
 Recently, a tenant was awarded $300k over a bedbug infestation.
 Even with adequate insurance, a lawsuit can be costly.
 Neither property insurance nor liability insurance covers property owners if the town or city levies fines or requires improvements on the property.